ongov/ontario-design-system/packages/ontario-design-system-component-library/src/components/ontario-date-input/readme.md

 The component uses a ShadowDOM to maintain encapsulation, however, this changes how the events flow from the inside of the component to the outside in the DOM.

 The component emits host `input` and `change` events when the aggregate date value changes so consumers can respond to updates using the familiar native event names.
 Read the aggregate ISO value from `event.target.value`.

+The same aggregate value is also included in `event.detail.value` for consumers that prefer event payloads.

 The field-level `inputOnInput` and `inputOnChange` custom events remain available when you need to know which sub-field changed.